Kamichu!: Characters

 Yashima is the local kami of the Raifuku shrine.
-He wishes to be a rock star, so he often possesses Mitsue (who is totally against this) to fulfil his dream.
+He wishes to be a rock star, so he often possesses Mitsue (who is totally against this) to fulfill his dream.
 Yashima is also often seen with an Akita Inu that talks.
 He seems to be close friends with Miko Saegusa, but it is implied that he is more interested in her sister, Matsuri.